Shymkent Kazakhstan Travel Guide

 Good for leisurely walks, picnics, and enjoying botanical beauty.

-Includes a zoo, popular for families, green spaces, recreational facilities.
+Includes a zoo, a favorite for families, green spaces, recreational facilities.

 Premier natural attraction, stunning mountain landscapes, deep canyons, UNESCO Biosphere Reserve.
 GetYourGuide for tours